bhanuc/react-native-fs-store/README.md

 # What are the limitations.
 Simulataneous operations are not yet supported, you should use multi- methods for the time being.This module works for me as our android app work fine with eventual consistency in development mode.
+* Note flushGetRequests is a dummy method which doesn't actually do anything but was added so that the library doesn't break if the method is referenced.